Watching Horror Films Is a Ticket to the Amusement Park

 Oh, I wonder why I like Dark Souls II Scholar of the First Sin so much…Heh heh heh.

 I hope this post will give my readers what to expect in the upcoming future.
-I tried to discipline myself surely by creating content, but I rarely find the motivation to blog consistently as I used to since my purpose of blogging has changed.
-I am no longer stranded in the middle of a city where I need to write SOS messages to the world, but more like I am in the middle of nowhere, the Midwest.
+I tried to discipline myself by creating content.
+However, I rarely find the motivation to blog consistently as I used to.
+I am no longer stranded in the middle of a city.
+I don’t need to write SOS messages to the world anymore.
+Instead, I feel more like I am in the middle of nowhere, the Midwest.
 That does affect my ability to write.
 The cowboy environment slows me down and puts me into a sleepy spell.
 I haven’t been feeling like my usual self.
 I feel quite dead when I’m not utilizing the creative parts of my brain.
 Hopefully, cooler weather will fix this writing slump!

 Kwaidan: A Different Type of Horror (Part III)